JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-landing.md

 To move away from "selling time" (which caps your income) to "selling value" (which creates scale).

-This might also be combined with the upcoming offer DIY x PaaS to enable people to have a wordpress going and the N ebooks / web/ook.
+This might also be combined with [the upcoming offers](#my-offer-after-diy-landing) DIY x PaaS to enable people to have a wordpress going and the N ebooks / web/ook.